Datata1/moebius_timer/README.md

   - Does not depend on correct system clock
   - Executes at full seconds (unix cron like)
 - IANA Timezone support
-  - Countdown will wordlwide end at the same moment, no matter the timezone a user has
+  - Countdown will worldwide end at the same second, independet of a users timezone

 ## TODO
 - Add optional callback URL on finish